Mugiwara555343/ai-memory-architecture/README.md

 > A modular AI system that reflects, summarizes, and stylizes your memory — using local language models chained together in a persistent, privacy-first pipeline.

-Built as a **personal cognitive architecture**, this project processes Obsidian-style `.md` logs and transforms them into structured `.json` snapshots and stylized `.md` narratives.
-All locally, no cloud required using LLMs to get to enriched AI output.

 👉 [Try my custom GPT assistant](https://chatgpt.com/g/g-686d56d1a8048191bd32fdb5704d2eb4-memoryarchitect-gpt?model=o4-mini)
 It helps coordinate the models and memory flow behind this repo.